Find EV charger rebates by ZIP

 Smart Splitter + utility + federal

-PG&E, SMUD, Tacoma, Duke, BC Hydro, and 3CE all explicitly approve the Smart Splitter.
+PG&E, SMUD, Tacoma, Duke, and 3CE all explicitly approve the Smart Splitter.
 Stack with the federal credit for max savings.

 We work with utilities to ensure home electrification is affordable.